Ryiguchi/next-events/README.md

 ## Description

-A Next.js demo project from a Udemy course.
+A Next.js demo project from a Udemy course by Maximilian Schwarzmüller.

 ## Author